kohkimakimoto/essh/README.md

 eval "$(essh --zsh-completion)"
 ```

-And then, edit your `~/.essh/config.lua`.
+And then, edit your `essh.lua`.
 Try to add the `description` property as the following.

 ```lua
 host "web01.localhost" {